-The Company has a 20% fixed share-based compensation plan in place (the "2014 Plan"), under which the Company may grant stock options, bonus shares or stock appreciation rights (each, an "Award") to acquire a maximum of 49,877,513 of the Company's Common Shares.
-As at the date of this Information Circular, there are 30,081,417 options outstanding under the 2014 Plan, which constitutes 8.16% of the total issued and outstanding Common Shares of the Company.
+The Company has a 20% fixed share-based compensation plan in place (the "2016 Plan"), under which the Company may grant stock options, bonus shares or stock appreciation rights (each, an "Award" as defined below) to acquire the equivalent of a maximum of 887,043 of the Company's Common Shares.
+As at the date of this Information Circular, there are the equivalent of 542,126 options outstanding under the 2016 Plan, which constitutes 10.17% of the total issued and outstanding Common Shares of the Company.

-The 2014 Plan was approved by the Company's shareholders at the June 19, 2014 annual general meeting.
-The 2014 Plan was established to provide incentive to qualified parties being directors, officers, employees and consultants, to increase their proprietary interest in the Company through equity participation and foster their continued association with the Company.
+The 2016 Plan was approved by the Company's shareholders at the June 2, 2016 annual general meeting.
+The 2016 Plan was established to provide incentive to qualified parties being directors, officers, employees and consultants, to increase their proprietary interest in the Company through equity participation and foster their continued association with the Company.
 The Company believes that encouraging its directors, officers and employees to become shareholders is the best way of aligning their interests with those of its shareholders.
 Awards are granted to staff taking into account a number of factors, including the amount and term of options or Awards previously granted, base salary and bonuses and competitive compensation factors.
-Award options vest according to terms established by the 2014 Plan.
+Award options vest according to terms established by the 2016 Plan.
 At least annually, the CGCC reviews grants of Awards to directors, officers, employees and consultants.